Daniela BleichmarAssociate Professor of Art History and History

-Visible Empire has been recognized with the 2014 Herbert Baxter Adams Prize for the best book in European history from ancient times to 1815 (American Historical Association); the 2014 Levinson prize for the most outstanding book in the history of the life sciences and natural history (History of Science Society); the 2013 Leo Gershoy award for the most outstanding book in 17th- and 18th-century European history (American Historical Association); the 2013 Tufts book award (American Society for Hispanic Art Historical Studies); the 2013 Phi Kappa Phi award for the best book by a faculty member of the University of Southern California; a Honorable Mention for the 2013 Arvey book award (Association for Latin American Art); and the 2012 PROSE award for the best book in the history of science, medicine, and technology (Association of American Publishers).
-A Spanish edition of this book is forthcoming.
+Visible Empire received six book prizes: the 2014 Herbert Baxter Adams Prize for the best book in European history from ancient times to 1815 (American Historical Association); the 2014 Levinson prize for the most outstanding book in the history of the life sciences and natural history (History of Science Society); the 2013 Leo Gershoy award for the most outstanding book in 17th- and 18th-century European history (American Historical Association); the 2013 Tufts book award (American Society for Hispanic Art Historical Studies); the 2013 Phi Kappa Phi award for the best book by a faculty member of the University of Southern California; and the 2012 PROSE award for the best book in the history of science, medicine, and technology (Association of American Publishers).
+It also received an Honorable Mention for the 2013 Arvey book award (Association for Latin American Art).

 - A.B.
 History of Science, Harvard University, 1996